-While there are many benefits from consuming calcium in dairy, the proteins and sugars in dairy are suspected to cause low-grade inflammatory responses in the body.
+While there are many benefits from consuming calcium in dairy, the proteins and sugars in dairy are suspected of causing low-grade inflammatory responses in the body.

 Inflammation from Dairy: What Research Has to Say

-An inflammatory response is an intrinsic physiological mechanism that your immune system initiates to defend tissues from harmful stimuli (which may include pathogens, mechanical stress, wounds, foreign substances, certain nutrients, and more).
+An inflammatory response is an intrinsic physiological mechanism that your immune system initiates to defend tissues from harmful stimuli.
+This may include pathogens, mechanical stress, wounds, foreign substances, certain nutrients, and more.

 Naturally, some inflammation is a great and essential thing for your body.
 For example, the localized swelling that occurs after an injury like an ankle sprain is a form of “healthy” inflammation that helps you recover.